Department of Communication Disorders

 Grade Mode: Standard Letter

 CDIS 4340.
-Augmentative Communication Systems.
+Introduction to Augmentative and Alternative Communication Systems.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.